Marinda Jean Valenti

 This service is intended for after your big-picture story is approved, and any substantive rewrites in plot or narration have already happened.

-Editing the mechanics and details of the your language to help create the most readable version of your book.
+Editing the mechanics and details of your language to help create the most readable version of your book.

 I copyedit in MS Word Track Changes, and I use the Chicago Manual of Style, 17th ed., and Merriam-Webster as references.